threerings/openvpn-auth-ldap/README.md

   * LDAP group-based access restrictions.
   * Integration with the OpenBSD packet filter, supporting adding and removing VPN clients from PF tables based on group membership.
   * Tested against OpenLDAP, the plugin will authenticate against any LDAP server that supports LDAP simple binds -- including Active Directory.
+  * Supports OpenVPN Challenge/Response protocol, enabling it to be used in combination with one time password systems like Google Authenticator

 ## Building